-This page explains how to evaluate the probability of achieving different levels of wind production that I refer to as P90, P99 etc. I also address the painful question of defining the difference between a one-year P90 and a ten-year P90 which is often a very confusing issue.
-Measuring the probability of achieving electricity from a wind project is a central part financing a wind project and are prepared before the financial close of a project because the P90 or P99 often drive the level of debt.
-In describing P90, P99 etc. I begin with evaluating some wind studies and describing two classes of uncertainty that drive the probability analysis.
-The first source of uncertainty is the variation in wind and the resulting energy production.
-The second is modelling error which is a lot more difficult to understand and define.
-Then I explain how to combine standard deviations (often called uncertainty) with one another using mean squared error.
+This page explains how to evaluate the probability of achieving different levels of wind production that I refer to as P90, P99 etc. I also address the painful issue of the difference between a one-year P90 and a ten-year P90.
+At the end of the web page I describe how you can create financial models of tariffs and financing in the context of P50, P90, P99 etc. Measuring the probability of achieving electricity production from a wind project is central debt sizing of a wind project and the measurements are prepared before the financial close of a project.
+I demonstrate that the P90 or P99 often drive the level of debt.
+In describing P90, P99 etc. for the one-year case and the long-term case, I begin by reviewing some wind studies and describing two classes of uncertainty that drive the probability analysis.
+The first source of uncertainty is the variation in wind from year to year with the resulting energy production.
+The second is modelling error related to quantification of the production before the facility is operational.
+This second source of uncertainty related to modelling error is a lot more difficult to understand and define.
+With different sources of variation, I explain how to combine standard deviations (often called uncertainty) with one another using mean squared error.
 Once the mean squared error is defined the one-year and the ten-year (or twenty-year) P90 and P99 is established.
 At the bottom of this page I discuss incorporating the P90 and P50 in a financial model where the tariff may be derived from a target IRR on the P50 case and the financing could be derived from either a P50 or a P99 or a P90 case and the financing could further be derived from either debt to capital or from DSCR.

 To illustrate how P99 or P95 or P90 can affect the size of debt I have included selected examples of terms from actual term sheets.
-The first screenshot is from a term sheet that was used for negotiation.
-At the bottom of the excerpt, you can see that the debt size is constrained by the P99 case where the DSCR for a one-year P99 case is 1.0.
-In the P50 case, the DSCR constraint is 1.35.
-This means that as long as the percent difference between P99-one year and P50 is less than 25.9% (DSCR-1)/DSCR, the P99 case will drive the debt sizing from the the DSCR.
-The second screenshot below the term sheet excerpt is from various different lender bids.
-This has very similar terms with respect to DSCR’s on the P50 and one-year P99 in case you do not believe me.
+The first screenshot is from a term sheet that was used for negotiation (i.e., before terms were finalised).
+The second screenshot was from a survey of how different banks would fund a project bid.
+At the bottom of the first excerpt, you can see that the debt size could be constrained by the P99 case where the DSCR for a one-year P99 case is 1.0.
+In the P50 case, the DSCR constraint is 1.35 (the term sheet erroneously refers to a 1-year P50 case.
+For the P50 average case, the standard deviation and probabilities do not affect the average and implies that the 10-year P50 and the one-year P50 are the same).

 Analysis of Multiple Wind Farms and Evaluation of One-year and Ten-year P90

 The percent difference between the P50 and one-year P95 is shown in the table.
-Note that percent difference varies between 82% for SW Mesa and 56% for Montfort.
+Note that percent difference varies between 82% for SW Mesa and 56% for the Montfort project.
 This implies that the required DSCR for SW Mesa to cover 1-year P95 wind variation would be 1/.82 or 1.22 for SW Mesa.
 The DSCR to cover the 1-year P95 risk would be 1/.56 or 1.79.
 The ratio of the 10-year to 1-year variation shows how much of the variation comes from temporary or cyclical wind speed changes versus how much comes from permanent modelling errors.
 If the percent 1-year to 10-year is 100%, then all of the error comes from modelling permanent error and none comes from cyclical effects.
 If the percent is lower, then the cyclical effects are relatively greater.